Itineraries

 Option 1 – It’s All Good at Goodale State Park

-Just minutes east of Downtown Camden, tall cypress trees that enchant the eye, A Civil War-era mill pond that abounds with wildlife, and a nature trail is waiting to be explored: Goodale State Park near Camden is home to these attractions and hidden surprises, such as a 3-mile cypress canoe trail that takes paddlers quickly back into a world they didn’t know existed so near to town.
-A longtime community favorite, Goodale also offers shoreline fishing, canoe rentals, picnicking and hiking.\Just minutes east of Downtown Camden, Goodale offers fishing, walking trails, picnicking facilities and some of the best kayaking in the state.
+Just minutes east of Downtown Camden, tall cypress trees that enchant the eye, A Civil War-era mill pond that abounds with wildlife, and a nature trail is waiting to be explored: Goodale State Park near Camden is home to these attractions and hidden surprises, such as a 3-mile cypress canoe trail that some say is the best undiscovered canoe trail in the state.
+A longtime community favorite, Goodale offers shoreline fishing, canoe rentals, picnicking and hiking.
+Just minutes east of Downtown Camden, Goodale offers fishing for bass, bream and catfish, walking trails, picnicking facilities and some of the best kayaking in the state.

 In addition to a 140-acre lake that is actually a Civil War era mill pond, this park has canoe access to Pine Tree Creek.
 A canoe trail follows this creek for three miles as it winds through a watery alley of tall cypress trees.
 Good to bring your own gear.
 There is a hand-launch access area for private boats with electric trolling motors, canoes and other non-motorized boats.
 Fishing boat and canoe/kayak rentals $10 half/$20 full day are available.